 Just what causes a diaper rash?
 Is it yeast?
 Teething?
 Diet?
 Something in your diapers or diaper cream?
-Use this handy checklist to see what might be causing your little one’s rashy bum, and to find what to you can do about it!
+Use this handy checklist to see what might be causing your little one’s rashy bum, and to find out what you can do about it!

 1. Is baby clean?
 CHECK!
 Make sure the baby is clean!
 Sometimes if your baby has a particularly impressive poop, it’s hard to really get all the nooks and folds without actually giving your baby a bath, so make sure all the tender parts are clean AND dried before applying any balm.